SidhaantThakker/HebbianLearning/README.md

 ### ANN-esque

-This is my basic attempt at modelling what ahrdware absed attractor neural networks would function like, and what results we may expect
+This is my basic attempt at modelling what hardware based attractor neural networks would function like, and what results we may expect

 ### PythonSTDPModel